howsoai/howso-docs/source/user_guide/anomaly_detection.rst

 Notebook Recipe
 ---------------
-The content of this user guide is outlined in more detail in :download:`Anomaly Detection </_assets/recipes/3-anomaly_detection.ipynb>`
+The following recipe will supplement the content this guide will cover:

+- :download:`Anomaly Detection </_assets/recipes/3-anomaly_detection.ipynb>`

 Concepts & Terminology
 ----------------------